nmiculinic/IART-practical/final-report.md

 The articles were published by Mashable (www.mashable.com) and their content as the rights to reproduce it belongs to them.
 Hence, this dataset does not share the original content but some statistics associated with it.
 The original content be publicly accessed and retrieved using the provided urls.
 It was acquired on January 8, 2015.

 We are going to scale all input features to [0,1] range.
 Also, we are going to divide our data set into three parts: training set (70%), cross validation (15%) and test set (15%).
+Categorical variables, such as day of the week and news category are already one-hot encoded.
 For base line prediction, we are going to use k-nearest-neighbour regression from sklearn Python library.
 Our aim is to implement a neural network, which has a better score than base line prediction.
 The cost function we are going to use to evaluate our news prediction score is mean squared error on data set.

 <div style="page-break-after: always;"></div>

 # 3. Development <a name="dev"></a>

 In order to develop our neural network, we are using Python with Jupyter Notebook, previously known as IPython, to ease our work.
-There are a number of libraries used to help our development, such as TensorFlow, Sklearn, TFLearn, NumPy, Pandas and Seaborn.
+There are a number of libraries used to help our development, such as: such as TensorFlow, Sklearn, TFLearn, NumPy, Pandas and Seaborn, desc

+1. TensorFlow is a open-source software library for numerical computation using data flow graphs; we are using it for all our computation.
+2. Sklearn is machine-learning library for Python; we use it preprocessing the data and using off the shelf k-NN regressor.
+3. TFLearn is high-level TensorFlow API; we are using it to simplify our TensorFlow graph construction.
+4. NumPy is a Python package for scientific computing.
+5. Pandas is a open-source library for high-perfomance and easy-to-use data strucutres; we are using it for data loading and plotting.
+6. Seaborn is a data visualization library; we are using it for plotting.

 We used five nearest-neighbours to interpolate the prediction.